reshmabidikar/slate/source/includes/_account.md

 no content
 ```

+**Request Body**

+A JSON string representing the custom field object to be added.

 **Query Parameters**

 None.

-**Returns**
+**Response**

-Returns a custom field object.
+If successful, returns a status code of 200 and a list of custom field objects.

 ### Retrieve all custom fields

-Retrieves the custom fields attached to various resources owned by the `Account`.
+Retrieves all custom fields attached to various resources owned by the `Account`.
-Assuming there were custom fields attached to various subscriptions, invoices, payments, ... for this specific account, this endpoint would allow to retrieve them all or potentially filter them by type -- e.g `Subscription`.
+Assuming there were custom fields attached to various subscriptions, invoices, payments, etc., for this specific account, this endpoint would allow you to retrieve them all, or potentially to filter them by type, e.g `Subscription`.

 **HTTP Request**